 The market is enormous.
 In 2017 ICOs raised $5.6 billion and interest in blockchain has only been growing.
 No one wants to walk away from that money as a means of fueling innovation and wealth — not blockchain startups, not investors, and — based on indications, neither do regulators.

-Want to follow the ups and downs of the blockchain market?
+Want to follow the security token market?
 Subscribe to the Bitcoin Market Journal PRO newsletter today!